fogoat/htmlmining/FAQ.md

 **Can I mine with CPU?**

 Unfortunately, the network difficulty is so high, CPU mining is a wasteful.
-If you want to CPU mine, choose an altcoin that is still CPU friendly such as [Cryptonote](https://www.cryptunit.com/?order=price24).
+If you want to CPU mine, choose an altcoin that is still CPU friendly.
+I have a short list of [CPU mineable coins](https://twitter.com/sunk818/lists/best-coin-to-mine-in-2019).

 **What algorithm is HTMLCOIN**